 Still keeping a typical Italian symphonic prog sound, yet with a 90's feel, the album was very well reviewed and became a starting point for the revived group.
 While the opening Tirando le somme can be similar to some neo-prog bands of the 80's, some tracks like La foresta dietro il mulino di Johan or Estate are much closer to the big names of the Italian prog, the group having a distinctive element in the leading role of the violin that adds a folk touch to their style.

-Other albums at the beginning of the new decade: in 2001 the very nice Come il seguitare delle stagioni, that's been the first also released on vinyl as well as on CD, and in 2004 Quintessenza.
-As usual some similarities can be found with legendary 70's groups like PFM or Quella Vecchia Locanda, but the group always has a good personality and a rather original sound.
+Other albums at the beginning of the new decade: in 2001 the very nice Come il seguitare delle stagioni, that was their first to have a vinyl release, and in 2004 Quintessenza, both showing a high level of composition as well as some usual similarities with legendary 70's groups like PFM or Quella Vecchia Locanda, though the group has always had a good personality and a rather original sound.

 |Come il seguitare delle stagioni||Electromantic (ARTLP 2002)||2001||single cover with inner - contains a track less than the CD version|